 • The pattern of malformations is similar to those observed in homozygous endothelin (ET) receptor knockout mice and with other endothelin receptor antagonists (ERAs), indicating the macitentan findings are most likely a potential class effect related to ET receptor antagonism.

-• Among reported congenital cases, 1 involved chondrodysplasia punctata, another had a secundum atrial septal defect, and the third was diagnosed with oculocerebrorenal syndrome of Lowe (OCRL).
+• Among the reported congenital cases, 1 involved chondrodysplasia punctata, another involved a secundum atrial septal defect, and the third involved oculocerebrorenal syndrome of Lowe (OCRL).

 • Medical evaluations indicated no causal link to macitentan exposure.